Antony Starr: Personal life

+On 16 September 2016, Starr filed for divorce against actress Emma Lahana in Los Angeles, California.
+Details of their marriage are unknown to the public at this time.
+As of May 2026, Starr is single.

 On 4 March 2022, it was reported that Starr was arrested in Alicante, Spain, after assaulting a 21-year-old man at a local pub.
-He was sentenced to a 12-month suspended prison sentence and paid $5,530 in restitution to avoid prison time.
+He was sentenced to a 12-month suspended prison sentence and paid a $5,464.97 fine.